 Workshop Leaders (Fall 2013)

 Board of Directors

-Gillian McCain (President), John S. Hall (Vice-President), Jonathan Morrill (Treasurer), Jo Ann Wasserman (Secretary), Carol Overby, Camille Rankine, Kimberly Lyons, Todd Colby, Ted Greenwald, Erica Hunt, Elinor Nauen, Evelyn Reilly and Edwin Torres.
+John S. Hall (President), Katy Lederer (Vice-President), Carol Overby (Treasurer), Jo Ann Wasserman (Secretary), Gillian McCain, Camille Rankine, Kimberly Lyons, Jonathan Morrill, Todd Colby, Erica Hunt, Elinor Nauen, Evelyn Reilly and Edwin Torres.